 - A cup of white vinegar in the rinse cycle will dissolve the soap and detergent residues in clothes and in the machine, as well as brighten, deodorize, help soften, and remove many stains from clothes.
 It’s also safe for septic systems.
 Note: The user manuals of some new appliances (dishwashers and washing machines) may tell users to avoid vinegar, because it can pit the appliances’ synthetic rubber seals.

-- Experts also recommend against using vinegar to wipe down computer or smartphone screens, as it may damage their protective coatings.
+- Do not use vinegar to wipe down computer or smartphone screens, as it may damage their protective coatings.

 Vinegar in Food Safety

 - Studies have shown that household vinegar is a pretty good antimicrobial wash for washing fruits and vegetables.

 - For sanitizing cutting boards and other food preparation surfaces, “heat ½ cup white distilled vinegar (5%) in a saucepan to 150⁰F or 66⁰C.
 Be sure and handle heated liquids carefully as they will be warm but not hot.
 Using a funnel pour the warm solution into a spray bottle.
 Immediately spray the cutting board, counter tops or other kitchen surfaces.
 Let solution remain on the surface for 1 minute and then wipe with a clean paper towel.”

 Does anything here surprise you?
 Please comment below!